Farzat07/databases-for-data-scientists-specialization/relational-database-design-final-project.md

     - Degree is unary.
     - Cardinality is 1:N.
     - Both sides are optional.
-1. A user MAY watch one or more videos.
-A video MAY be watched by one or more users.
+1. A watch history item MUST belong to one and only one user.
+A user MAY have multiple watch history items.
-    - A user can watch videos, and these should be recorded for the user in case they wanted to re-watch them.
-Videos have their watch-count as a separate attribute.
+    - A watch history item represents a record of a user watching a video.
+Only the most recent one is kept.
+Watch history of a user could be empty if they wished to delete history.
     - Degree is binary.
+    - Cardinality is 1:N.
+    - Left side is mandatory, right side is optional.
+1. A watch history item MUST refer to one and only one video.
+A video MAY be referenced in one or more watch history items.
+    - A watch history item records which video was watched.
+A video might not be recorded in any history item if all users chose to delete their histories.
+    - Degree is binary.
-    - Cardinality is N:N.
+    - Cardinality is 1:N.
-    - Both sides are optional.
+    - Left side is mandatory, right side is optional.
-1. A user MAY like/dislike one or more videos.
-A video MAY be liked/disliked by one or more users.
+1. A user MAY like one or more videos.
+A video MAY be liked by one or more users.
-    - A user can like/dislike videos, and these should be recorded as users might want to remove the like/dislike or change it.
+    - A user can like videos, and these should be recorded as users might want to remove the like or change it.
     - Degree is binary.
     - Cardinality is N:N.
     - Both sides are optional.